don’t miss missoni

 Can you remember when you first became aware of fashion in a wider sense?

-In my parents factory there were fashion magazines from all the world, which I kept cutting out, even when I was a child.
+In my parents' factory there were fashion magazines from all the world, which I kept cutting out, even when I was a child.
 So I had a panorama of fashion of the '30s which was the period I liked most.
 I had it just in my head.
-As soon as I could, I tried to follow that idea of a fashion which is simple, but actual and where colour was the element.
-We started making stripes because that was the easiest way to put colour on clothes.
+As soon as I could, I tried to follow that idea of a fashion which is simple, but actual and where color was the element.
+We started making stripes because that was the easiest way to put color on clothes.

 How were those first initial designs received?

 We had our first success in 1958 with a production we made for the Milan department store la Rinascente.
 It was the first dress that they sold without needing to go into a changing room to try on, because they were fully buttoned down the front, one jewel neck and the other shirt neck.
 They made a full window with eighteen of these dresses and the buyer called me and said, "You have to come and see!
 There's a full window of your dresses in Piazza del Duomo!"
 So we went there at eight o'clock at night, a foggy March, nobody around in the whole square.
 We're standing there and the window displayer, to add a touch of color, had placed handkerchiefs in one of the styles across the faces of the mannequins so that it looked like they were playing blind man's buff.
 And a worker goes by and he stops in front of the window and he says, "Oh, poor girls.
 Thank God they made them blind because if they could have seen each other!"
 This was the first comment of a passerby!